npm/rfcs/accepted/0003-npm-link-changes.md

 ### The resolver: `install/deps.js`

-Has three new modes of operation when selecting new dependencies to resolve (via `loadDeps` or `loadDevDeps`) and matching existing real deps to requested deps (`doesChildVersionMatch`).
+Changes the selection of  new dependencies to resolve (via `loadDeps` or `loadDevDeps`) and matching existing real deps to requested deps (`doesChildVersionMatch`):

-1. Ignore the `link` lock-file property and only match and install the `package.json` and `lock-file` specifiers.
-This is the current behavior.
-2. Match existing dependencies based on the `link` lock-file property OR the specifiers, but when installing missing dependencies use the specifier.
-This is the new `npm install` behavior.
-3. Match existing dependencies based on the `link` lock-file property, and when installing missing dependencies use the `link` lock-file property.
-This is the `npm link create` behavior.
+Match existing dependencies based on the `links` dependency-info property, and when installing missing dependencies use the `links` dependency-info property.

-### `npm link create`

-A subclass of the `Installer` class that uses the third mode for the resolver as discussed above.

-### `npm link create module-name[@version-spec]`

-Not quite the same flow as `npm i module-name[@version-spec]`.
-The `install` variant removes any existing copy of `module-name` then installs a new one.
-By contrast `create link` needs to request that just that dependency be made available via `link` metadata, without mutating the lock-file.

-### `npm link clear`
-### `npm link clear module-name[@version-spec]`

-A subclass of the `Installer` class that uses the first mode for the resolver as discussed above.

 ### `npm link add /path/to/module-name`
 ### `npm link add /path/to/module-name version-spec`

-As with `npm link create` but edits the lock-file prior to resolving the ideal tree.
+A subclass of the `Installer` class that edits the dependency-info links property before doing ideal tree resolution.

 ### `npm link remove module-name`

+Alias: `npm link rm`

+As with `npm link add`.
+If no links remain and no other data is in the dependency-info file then it should be removed.

+### `npm link clear`

-As with `npm link clear` but edits the lock-file prior to resolving the ideal tree.
+As with `npm link remove` but removes ALL links.

 ## Prior Art